VPOUR/VPOUR/README.md

 # Hi, I’m @Manu254rce.

-- ⚡ I’m interested in many aspects of programming because why not?
+- ⚡ I’m interested in many aspects of programming because yeah?
 - 🐱‍💻 Currently learning MERN Full Stack Web Development, AI and low-level programming
 - 🪐 I also do art and memes

   ## yearbook POV:

-  <i>"Mathematica is a better programming language for Computer Scientists than JavaScript"</i>
+  <i>"Real programming peaked with LISP everything unpeaked from there"</i>

 ## My Skills